UHasselt-BiomedicalDataSciences/federated-learning-toolkit/pages/gdsi.md

 search_exclude: false
 ---

-The paper "The Journey of Data Within a Global Data Sharing Initiative: A Federated 3-Layer Data Analysis Pipeline to Scale Up Multiple Sclerosis Research" describes an advanced method for collecting and analyzing data related to multiple sclerosis (MS) on a global scale, [link for the paper](https://medinform.jmir.org/2023/1/e48030/).
+The paper "The Journey of Data Within a Global Data Sharing Initiative: A Federated 3-Layer Data Analysis Pipeline to Scale Up Multiple Sclerosis Research" describes an advanced method for collecting and analyzing data related to multiple sclerosis (MS) on a global scale {% cite Pirmani2023GDSI %}, [(external link)](https://medinform.jmir.org/2023/1/e48030/).
 Here's a simplified explanation:

 ## Overview
 ### Short Summary